razzivofficial/golden_sparrow/README.md

 ➜ Checkout Process with Payment System: A secure and user-friendly checkout process is provided, allowing users to enter shipping details, select payment methods, and place their orders.
 The application integrates a payment system for processing transactions securely.

 ➜ Address Finder by Pincode: Users can easily find their shipping address by entering their pincode.
 The application fetches the relevant address details associated with the pincode, streamlining the checkout process and providing a convenient user experience.

+➜ Browsing Categories: Users can explore various jewelry categories, such as necklaces, earrings, rings, bracelets, etc. on the homepage.

+➜ Product Details: Each jewelry item in a category has its dedicated page showcasing high-resolution images, product specifications, and pricing.

+➜ Shopping Cart: Users can add desired items to their shopping cart, review the cart contents, and modify quantities or remove items as needed.

 ➜ User Authentication: The application offers user registration and login functionality, providing a personalized experience for each user.